Distance Learning Expectations and Agreements

 Technical support, tutoring support, and general program support will be provided and can be requested by emailing the assigned teacher or the CHS technology coordinator.

-Students will turn in a TRUF form and Student Publication form prior to beginning coursework.
+Students will need to turn in a TRUF form and Student Publication form in order to participate in online coursework.

-Parents and/or legal guardians will sign a chromebook agreement to accept financial responsibility for the assigned device prior to the school year starting on August 5, 2020.
+Parents and/or legal guardians will sign a chromebook agreement to accept financial responsibility for the assigned device for SY 20-21.

 Students must remain in the distance learning cohort until the end of the grading period, at which time parents will be given the opportunity to place their student in the regular school setting.
-Grading periods end in October, December, and March.
+Grading period ends in March.

 Students who are registered for distance learning will still be eligible for meal pick-ups.